Proofs¶

 assumption is cleared after rewriting.

-reads the top-most assumption as a right-to-left rewrite rule.
+->reads the top-most assumption as a left-to-right rewrite rule.<-reads the top-most assumption as a right-to-left rewrite rule.

-whenever it is applied to a time-point that can be shown to happen;@/operator_id
+@/macro_idexpands the applications of the macro symbol;macro_idwhenever it is applied to a time-point that can be shown to happen;@/operator_idexpands the operatoroperator_id, \(\beta\)-reducing the operator if it is applied.

-A clear switch clear_switch
+A clear switch clear_switch clears the

 specified hypotheses from the proof context.